shakacode/sass-resources-loader/README.md

 ```

 ## Tips
-* Do not include anything that will be actually rendered in CSS, because it will be added to every imported SASS file.
+* Do not include anything that will be actually rendered in CSS, because it will be added to every imported Sass file.
-* Avoid using SASS `@import` rules inside resources files as it slows down incremental builds.
-Add imported files directly in `sassResources` array in webpack config instead.
-If you concerned about location of your resources index, you might want to check out the solution outlined in [this comment](https://github.com/shakacode/sass-resources-loader/issues/46#issuecomment-335211284).
+* Avoid using Sass `@import` rules inside resources files as it slows down incremental builds.
+Add imported files directly to the `sassResources` array in webpack config instead.
+If you concerned about location of your resources index, you might want to check out the solution outlined in [issue #46](https://github.com/shakacode/sass-resources-loader/issues/46#issuecomment-335211284).
-* If you still want to use SASS `@imports` make sure your paths are relative to the file they defined in (basically, your file with resources), except the ones started with `~` (`~` is resolved to `node_modules` folder).
+* If you still want to use Sass `@imports` make sure your paths are relative to the file they defined in (basically, your file with resources), except the ones started with `~` (`~` is resolved to `node_modules` folder).

 Apply loader in webpack config (`v1.x.x` & `v2.x.x` are supported) and provide path to the file with resources: